MatthiasHansHeinrichSchmitt/infinigen-for-beginners/README.md

 ### Prerequisites

 - Python 3.11
-- Blender ≥ 3.6
+- Blender ≥ 3.6 (displaying your created scenes is no problem, BUT make sure to use the same version as infinigen when modifying files)
 - CUDA GPU or Metal (on macOS)
 - FFmpeg for video rendering
-- Disk space: >20GB recommended
+- Disk space: >20GB recommended (a scene can become >15GB after export to `.obj` --> choose scene parameters wisely)

 ### Setup